 Sample preparation methods for cryo-EM:

-In collaboration with Andreas Engel and Murali Ghatkesar we are developing a novel method for single-cell nanobiopsy to selectively target subcellular structures for direct vitrification.
+In collaboration with Andreas Engel we are developing a novel cryo-EM sample preparation method to selectively target subcellular structures for direct vitrification.
+Together with Jacob Hoogenboom we are working on an integrated system for correlative light and electron microscopy to aid targeting and preparation of cryo-lamellae for cellular tomography.

 Density interpretation and model building:

-Microdiffraction: We have developed protocols to utilize the spontaneous protein crystallization in yeast peroxisomes as a source of nanocrystals for in cellulo diffraction using XFELs and electron microdiffraction (microED) and demonstrated that collection of diffraction data in these cases is possible from intact cells.
+Microdiffraction: We have developed protocols to utilize the spontaneous protein crystallization in yeast peroxisomes as a source of nanocrystals for in cellulo diffraction using XFELs and electron diffraction (infamously termed “microED”) and demonstrated that collection of diffraction data is possible from protein crystals in live cells.
+We now focus on the development of smarter data acquisition strategies for beam-sensitive (biological) materials.
+Stef Smeets is developing tools for automated collection of electron diffraction data.

 Kavli Institute for Nanoscience Delft